grantslab/shinyapp_public/README.md

 *This is the public repo of [grantslab/shinyapps](https://github.com/grantslab/shinyapps) for documentation.
-The link below referring to database and script files are not accessible from this public repo*
+The links below referring to database and script files are not accessible to public*

 # Shiny Applications
 <!-- TOC depthFrom:2 depthTo:4 withLinks:1 updateOnSave:1 orderedList:0 -->